 Investing in derivatives - The use of derivatives involves a variety of risks, which may be different from, or greater than, the risks associated with investing in traditional securities, such as stocks and bonds.
-Changes in the value of a derivative may not correlate perfectly with, and may be more sensitive to market events than, the underlying asset, rate or index, and a derivative instrument may cause the fund or the underlying fund to lose significantly more than its initial investment.
-Derivatives may be difficult to value, difficult for the fund or the underlying fund to buy or sell at an opportune time or price and difficult, or even impossible, to terminate or otherwise offset.
-A fund's use of derivatives may result in losses to the fund, and investing in derivatives may reduce the fund's returns and increase the fund's price volatility.
-A fund's counterparty to a derivative transaction (including, if applicable, the fund's clearing broker, the derivatives exchange or the clearinghouse) may be unable or unwilling to honor its financial obligations in respect of the transaction.
-In certain cases, the fund or the underlying fund may be hindered or delayed in exercising remedies against or closing out derivative instruments with a counterparty, which may result in additional losses.
+Changes in the value of a derivative may not correlate perfectly with, and may be more sensitive to market events than, the underlying asset, rate or index, and a derivative instrument may cause an underlying fund to lose significantly more than its initial investment.
+Derivatives may be difficult to value, difficult for an underlying fund to buy or sell at an opportune time or price and difficult, or even impossible, to terminate or otherwise offset.
+An underlying fund's use of derivatives may result in losses to an underlying fund, and investing in derivatives may reduce an underlying fund's returns and increase the underlying fund's price volatility.
+An underlying fund's counterparty to a derivative transaction (including, if applicable, the underlying fund's clearing broker, the derivatives exchange or the clearinghouse) may be unable or unwilling to honor its financial obligations in respect of the transaction.
+In certain cases, the underlying fund may be hindered or delayed in exercising remedies against or closing out derivative instruments with a counterparty, which may result in additional losses.
 Derivatives are also subject to operational risk (such as documentation issues, settlement issues and systems failures) and legal risk (such as insufficient documentation, insufficient capacity or authority of a counterparty, and issues with the legality or enforceability of a contract).